LSX-UniWue/non-item-transformers/docs/source/configuration/imports.rst

 --------------------------------------
 While loading your code via the dynamic import feature outlined above enables you to extend the framework with your own ideas, it is not aware of the modules or datasets you implemented.
 To be able to use your own module with the CLI commands you have to register it with the framework.
-This can be done by putting the following in any file that is run upon import (e.g. at top-level in any file or in a __init__.py):
+This can be done by adding the following to any file that is run upon import (e.g. at top-level in any file or in a `__init__.py`):

 .. code:: python
   register_module(